 7. Microsoft is also in the camera business.
-While we’ve really liked the Microsoft LifeCam Cinema in the past, we’ve found over time that its video performance has not been consistent and its driver a bit bloated.
+While we’ve really liked the Microsoft LifeCam Cinema in the past, we’ve found over time that its video performance has been inconsistent and its driver bloated.
 It also claims to put out HD video at 30 fps although I couldn’t get it to go over 15 fps at 720p.
 However, even at that setting the video was stunning.

 PTZ Cameras for Telemedicine & Telepresence Conference Rooms

 Finally, if you are building out telemedicine exam rooms or a telepresence conference room and cost is no object, you should look into one of these cameras:

 The first two units will start around $1,800 at least.
 At this price point you get really high quality optics and mechanical zoom as well as pan-tilt.

 What’s nice about the Minrray and Logitech cameras is that they are both USB 3.0 devices which makes for a super simple plug-and-play set up.
 The Logitech is a much flimsier camera about half the size of the others, and it’s motor is a bit loud though the pan-tilt-zoom is still smooth.

 The GlobalMed camera is an analog camera.
 This means a fairly complicated setup that requires you to use the video capture device that Globalmed provides with it.